michafvdw/NANDAlyze_PLE/README.md

 ### Must haves
 1) (One) prototype where there is an interface that meets the needs of the target audience
 2) Implemented RAG or FAISS algorithm
-3) Can look at either images or at text files to analyse
+3) Can look at both images or at text files to analyse
 4) Uses hugging face or Azure
 5) Uses Streamlit or a different framework for the interface
-6) Has been tested with at least one case where the desired output is known
+6) Has been tested with at least one case where the desired output is known (golden standard)
-7) User is able to write a prompt to ask the NLP tool
+7) At least one standardized prompt
-8) Can choose at least one language model
+8) Can choose at least two language model

 ### Should haves
 1) Can use both images and text files (multimodality)